MicrosoftLearning/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 ## Test the script

-Now that the .NET code to connect to the Azure Cosmos DB SQL API account is complete, you can test the script.
+Now that the .NET code to connect to the Azure Cosmos DB for NoSQL account is complete, you can test the script.
 This script will print the name of the account, and the name of the first writable region.
 When you created the account, you specified a location and you should expect to see that same location value printed as the result of this script.

 1. In **Visual Studio Code**, open the context menu for the **04-sdk-connect** folder and then select **Open in Integrated Terminal** to open a new terminal instance.